 The Community Archaeology Program (CAP) is a week-long summer program sponsored by the Public Archaeology Facility (PAF) at Binghamton University.
 PAF is a research center on campus and one of its specialties is providing programs about archaeology for the general public.
 CAP is one of those programs.
 CAP is taught by professional archaeologists and graduate students from Binghamton University.
 The week-long summer program provides non-archaeologists with supervised experience on one of PAF's archaeological excavations.
 Lectures and lab time supplement the field experience.

 In addition to our summer program, PAF offers a broad array of community outreach programs specifically designed for the public.
-These include talks to community organizations as well as hosting local school groups at our campus lab facilities, and providing speakers at school Career Days.
+These include talks to community organizations as well as hosting local school groups at our campus lab facilities, and providing speakers at school STEAMfeasts and Career Days.
 PAF also serves as a community resource.
 Staff responds to numerous calls from the public asking for assistance in the identification of artifacts found on their properties and elsewhere.